vargagabi/VampireSurvivorsLike/issues.md

 Issues:

+	-in multiplayer, pause game -> settings -> other player resumes game settings menu still visible
+Fixed:
 	-tree's placement on map is gridlike

-Fixed:
 	-when an attribute in shop is maxed shows price
 	-Make singletons autoload
 	-Item level not showing correctly